Spring Garden Revival

 Comprehensive Soil Assessment & Amendment Protocols for Cohasset’s Glacial Till

-A thorough soil assessment is the foundation of successful horticulture in Cohasset’s glacial till landscape.
-All new garden sites should undergo laboratory analysis through the UMass Soil & Plant Nutrient Testing Lab, measuring pH, NPK, organic matter, and micronutrients.
-Cohasset soils are typically acidic (pH 5.5–6.5); most flowering plants require pH 6.0–7.0, so dolomitic lime is recommended to raise pH and supply magnesium.
-Amendments should include 2–4 inches of compost tilled to a depth of 8–10 inches, targeting 5–8% organic matter.
-Site evaluation should document drainage (common clay/silt), microclimate, and existing vegetation, using the USDA Web Soil Survey for baseline data.
+Cohasset’s soils, shaped by glacial till, are typically acidic (pH 5.5–6.5) and may contain a mix of clay, silt, and gravel.
+Before planting, a mandatory analysis through the UMass Soil & Plant Nutrient Testing Lab is required to determine pH, NPK, organic matter, and micronutrient levels.
+Most flowering plants thrive at pH 6.0–7.0, so dolomitic lime is recommended to raise pH and supply magnesium.
+Amendments should include 2–4 inches of compost tilled to 8–10 inches, targeting 5–8% organic matter.
+Site evaluation should document drainage, microclimate, and existing vegetation, using the USDA Web Soil Survey for reference.

 Massachusetts Conservation Commission Requirements for Flower Planting Near Protected Areas & Water Resources